Alecjquiroga/tetris-project/README.md

 # Compile

+First you need to download and extract the SCR.zip

-To compile the game you run the Game.java file through java and the game will run.
+Inside the SRC.zip you then run the Game.java through javac and it will run.